Ancient Rome

 identify the Roman Emperor: Roman Emperor Lucious Verus Sculpture or Bust showing beard in high relief

-Lucious Verus ruled over the Empire next.
+Lucius Verus ruled over the Empire next.
 He styled his hair into a long chin-beard, accompanying the look with an abundance of tight curls on top of his head.
 Sculptures of Verus mark the beginning of another trend: carving all of the Emperor’s hair in high relief.
 The practice continued for another 53 years (about 10 emperors).

 The Emperor after him, Marcus Aurelius, copied the huge hair but went for more of a traditional beard.
 Basically, if you see thick curls and medium-weighted beards, it’s probably Hadrian or Antoninus Pius.
-If you see wild beards and super-defined curls on top of their heads then you’re likely looking at Lucious Verus, Marcus Aurelius, or Commodus.
+If you see wild beards and super-defined curls on top of their heads then you’re likely looking at Lucius Verus, Marcus Aurelius, or Commodus.

 Clumped Beards – Septimius Severus & Clodius Albinus